Remembering Vinny Maa

 • Presents 108 leelas.

-• This book narrates the experiences of those blessed devotees who had the good fortune of having a divine vision of Baba either in his physical form, or in a dream, or hearing his voice.
+• This book narrates the experiences of those blessed devotees who had the good fortune of having a divine vision of Baba either in his physical form, or in a dream, or hearing His voice.

 With assistance from Sri Sada Ghode, she met several Sai devotees and collected their experiences and photos.
 All this was done in the days without modern amenities and required lot of effort.
 She organized photo exhibitions and did Sai prachar.
 She helped requesting devotees by taking them round Shirdi and explaining the significance of different places like Baba’s bhiksha route etc. This she did as a pure service without any fees.
 She also recorded several videos about Sai devotees and additional information on “Sai Sacharitra” through YouTube channel “Sai Baba’s devotee speaks”.
 She built the “Sai Korhale Temple” at Shirdi where Baba’s paduka’s are installed.
 Here, she did extensive service to Baba devotees carrying palkis to Shirdi.
 She followed Baba’s teaching of Anna daan, Jal daan, and Gou seva.

-On the topic of research on Sai baba, she advocated – research and report without adding our own interpretation which is beacon of light for all of us who research on Baba’s life and teachings.
+On the topic of research on Sai baba, she advocated – “research and report without adding our own interpretation” – which is beacon of light for all of us who research on Baba’s life and teachings.

-Vinny maa has left a lasting impact on Sai movement and benefited scores of devotees in knowing Baba.
+Vinny Maa has left a lasting impact on Sai movement and benefited scores of devotees in knowing Baba.
 I am sure, in time to come, her work and life will continue to inspire Sai devotees world over.

 Om Shanti, Om Sairam _/\_

-1 thought on “Remembering Vinny Maa”
+3 thoughts on “Remembering Vinny Maa”

 1. Kudos and our gratitude that he made Vinnymaa’s stories available to us.
 I visited Shirdi so many times but did not know about her.
 I feel sad, I missed a great opportunity!
 I am very grateful to Nikhilji to publish her books as well as doing the videos.
 Saibaba Bless them